santiment/academy/src/docs/neuro-api/metrics/transaction-volume/index.md

 ---
-title: Transaction Volume
+title: Neuro API - Transaction Volume
 author: Santiment Team
-# References
-#

 ---

 Fetch total amount of tokens for a project that were transacted on the